 The share of the potato among total crops declined from 55.5% prior to the famine, to just 12.5% in 1900.

 In general, the Irish economy shifted away from primarily producing agriculture.
 Many landowners sought to increase profits and encouraged converting their lands to pastures to raise livestock for export.

 In addition, existing farms grew larger in size after the famine.
 Irish families began to shift away from subdividing lands among many children.
-It was believed that the small farm sizes worsened the famine by making too many families dependent on their small farms for food.
+Small farm sizes likely worsened the famine by making too many families dependent on their small farms for food.

 While the famine drastically lowered the overall population of Ireland, not all areas suffered population loss.
 In fact, Ireland’s three largest cities, Dublin, Belfast, and Cork actually saw their populations increase due the famine’s lessened effects in the cities and the massive influx of rural poor flocking to the cities in search of food, work, and aid.

-The trend would continue to the modern day as the cities would continue to see their populations rise, while more rural areas continued to decline or stagnate.
+The trend has flowed to the modern day as cities continue to see their populations rise, while more rural areas declined or stagnated.